brianerdelyi/Web3-Community-Guideline/draft.md

 ### Definitions

- **distributed ledger technology** or **DLT**: means a type of technology that support the distributed recording of encrypted data
+ **distributed ledger technology** or **DLT**: a type of technology that support the distributed recording of encrypted data

 **crypto-asset**: a digital representation of value or rights which may be transferred and stored electronically, using distributed ledger technology or similar technology

-**asset-referenced token** means a type of crypto-asset that purports to maintain a stable value by referring to the value of several fiat currencies that are legal tender, one or several commodities or one or several crypto-assets, or a combination of such assets
+**asset-referenced token**: a type of crypto-asset that purports to maintain a stable value by referring to the value of several fiat currencies that are legal tender, one or several commodities or one or several crypto-assets, or a combination of such assets

 **electronic money token** or **e-money token**: a type of crypto-asset the main purpose of which is to be used as a means of exchange and that purports to maintain a stable value by referring to the value of a fiat currency that is legal tender